hashicorp/terraform-provider-google/website/docs/r/storage_bucket.html.markdown

 * `response_header` - (Optional) The list of HTTP headers other than the [simple response headers](https://www.w3.org/TR/cors/#simple-response-header) to give permission for the user-agent to share across domains.

 * `max_age_seconds` - (Optional) The value, in seconds, to return in the [Access-Control-Max-Age header](https://www.w3.org/TR/cors/#access-control-max-age-response-header) used in preflight responses.

+The `retention_policy` block supports:

+* `is_locked` - (Optional) If set to `true`, the bucket will be [locked](https://cloud.google.com/storage/docs/using-bucket-lock#lock-bucket) and permanently restrict edits to the bucket's retention policy.
+Caution: Locking a bucket is an irreversible action.

+* `retention_period` - (Optional) The period of time, in seconds, that objects in the bucket must be retained and cannot be deleted, overwritten, or archived.
+The value must be less than 3,155,760,000 seconds.

 The `logging` block supports: